dojo/docs/dojo/hash.rst

 ========

 Customizing the polling loop frequency
  For browsers that don't support the onhashchange event natively, a polling loops monitors the URL for changes.
-The default duration of this polling loop is 100 ms.  To customize this value, add "hashPollFrequency" to djConfig.
+The default duration of this polling loop is 100 ms.  To customize this value, add "hashPollFrequency" to dojo config.

  .. code-block :: javascript

-   djConfig = {
+  dojo.config.hashPollFrequency = 200;
-       hashPollFrequency: 200
-   }

  ..

 Encoding/Decoding
- dojo.hash automatically decodes the hash value when you use it as a getter.
-As a setter, it is up to the consumer to properly encode the pieces of input that should be encoded.
+ dojo.hash does not attempt to do any encoding or decoding.
+There are many cases where consumers of dojo.hash want unencoded slashes, etc, so it's up to the consumer to encode and decode where appropriate.
 Anything with HTML encoding (i.e. &amp;) must be encoded with encodeURIComponent before being passed into dojo.hash due to discrepancies between browsers (Firefox decodes HTML encoding automatically before setting the URL, IE does not).

  .. code-block :: javascript

    dojo.hash(encodeURIComponent("hash with &amp; HTML encoding"))

+ ..

+XD Dojo
+ If you're using cross-domain Dojo, you must specify a local copy of a blank HTML page via 'dojoBlankHtmlUrl' configuration parameter.
+If you don't, dojo.hash will not work in IE 6 or IE 7.

+ .. code-block :: javascript

+  dojo.config.dojoBlankHtmlUrl = '/blank.html';

  ..